cnshanrengo/job2/readme.txt

-ireating a new branch is quick AND simple.
+iireating a new branch is quick AND simple.